501 E. 21 Street

 Community Jazz Band

-Suggested Donation $25
+Suggested Donation $25/class

-In this weekly class students will be guided through basic concepts of jazz ensemble playing including scales, chords, and learning melodies and techniques for improvisation.
-Reperatoire for this class is based on Arkansas All Region and All State try out materials for Junior High and Senior High Jazz band.
+In each workshop students will be guided through one essential “Jazz Standard” as well as basic concepts of jazz ensemble playing including scales, chords, learning melodies, phrasing, and techniques for improvisation.

 Requirements for participation :